AlexiaChen/awesome-stars/README.md

 - [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything) – The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
 - [lyogavin/Anima](https://github.com/lyogavin/Anima) – 第一个开源的基于QLoRA的33B中文大语言模型First QLoRA based open source 33B Chinese LLM
 - [ChaoningZhang/MobileSAM](https://github.com/ChaoningZhang/MobileSAM) – This is the official code for MobileSAM project that makes SAM lightweight for mobile applications and beyond!
 - [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) – Data-Centric FinGPT.
 Open-source for open finance!
-Revolutionize 🔥    We'll soon release the trained model.
+Revolutionize 🔥    We release the trained model on HuggingFace.
 - [GoogleCloudPlatform/generative-ai](https://github.com/GoogleCloudPlatform/generative-ai) – Sample code and notebooks for Generative AI on Google Cloud
 - [eric-ai-lab/photoswap](https://github.com/eric-ai-lab/photoswap) – Official implementation of the paper "Photoswap: Personalized Subject Swapping in Images"
 - [artidoro/qlora](https://github.com/artidoro/qlora) – QLoRA: Efficient Finetuning of Quantized LLMs